 BCCTG has formalized partnerships with many national, provincial, and international organizations that have complementary goals in order to work together to provide a cohesive voice in promoting the advancement of German as a second (DaZ) or foreign (DaF) language in the province of British Columbia, Canada.

-The exchange of expertise, and the German / Canadian networking opportunities increases the communication of German educators to improve professional excellence.
+The exchange of expertise, and the German / Canadian networking opportunities increases the communication of educators of German to improve professional excellence.